ibm-watson-embedded-business-assistant/eba-example-agents/docs/getting-started/Actions.md

 module.exports = {main}
 ```

 The action above is relatively straightforward.
-We are performing an http GET request to Walmart's /trends api.
-In this request, we are passing our apiKey which we just stored in our secrets (accessed via `secrets.apiKey`).
-We then parse the JSON result and perform some data minor data processing to ensure that each item returned from the api has a `shortDescription` field, even if it is empty.
-The api can otherwise return some items where this field is missing.
-Recall from our ontology entries that `wmt:Products` is a list of `wmt:Product` and that `wmt:Product` is composed a few fields, one of which is the short description.
-Lastly, we return a Result which sets data as this processed list of items from walmart.
+We are performing an http `GET` request to Walmart's /trends api.
+In this request, we are passing our `apiKey` which we just stored in our Secrets (accessed via `secrets.apiKey`).
+We then parse the JSON result and perform some minor data processing to ensure that each item returned from the API has a `shortDescription` field (even if the field is empty).
+Otherwise, the API could return some items where this field is missing.
+Recall from our ontology entries that `wmt:Products` is a list of `wmt:Product` and that `wmt:Product` is composed of a few fields such as short description.
+Lastly, we return a Result which sets data as this processed list of items from Walmart.

 Save your changes and try out the same questions again.
 You should see real data returned in this case.